Ignalina/racksetup/README.md

 Since all of above is fairly automated/scripted I can now proceed to teardown

 3) setup boot disk + os (cloudinit) via IPMI / redfish

+### LICENSE
+ALl software packages are fetched and licensed from NVIDIA.